-We appreciate this opportunity to comment on the harms resulting from the racial discrimination and profiling of Asian Americans and Asian immigrants in the scientific research environment.
+We appreciate this opportunity to provide a statement on the harms resulting from the racial discrimination and profiling of Asian Americans and Asian immigrants working in science by federal government agencies.
 Asian American communities have been grossly impacted by the profiling and wrongful prosecutions for espionage of students, scientists, and researchers of Asian descent under the pretext of securing American research.
-While the prosecutions of Asian American and Asian immigrant scientists did not begin with the administration's "China Initiative," the White House mandate increased pressure on the FBI to scrutinize and target Asian Americans and Asian immigrants based on their ethnicity rather than criminal activity.
-In turn, the FBI have pressured academic institutions and grantmaking agencies such as NIH to participate in racial, ethnic, and national origin discrimination and profiling, impacting scientists, researchers, and scholars of Asian descent across the country.
-NIH intervention and investigations have led to the dismissal, resignation, and termination of Asian scientists, as well a growing fear among Asian Americans and Asian immigrants of being targeted and scapegoated based on their race, ethnicity, and national origin.
+While the U.S. has a history of unjust prosecutions of Asian American and Asian immigrant scientists prior to the Trump administration, the Trump administration's "China Initiative," created a mandate and increased pressure on the FBI to scrutinize and target Asian Americans and Asian immigrants based on their ethnicity rather than criminal activity.
+This has led to prosecutions of many Asian Americans and immigrants for conduct that is not related to espionage and in many cases minor and would not be subject to prosecution if the defendants were not people of Asian descent.
+Additionally, turn, the FBI has collaborated with and sometime pressured academic institutions and grantmaking agencies such as National Institute of Health (NIH) and the National Science Foundation (NSF) to participate in racial, ethnic, and national origin discrimination and profiling, impacting scientists, researchers, and scholars of Asian descent across the country.
+NIH intervention and investigations have led to the dismissal, resignation and termination of Asian scientists as well as a growing fear among Asian Americans and Asian immigrants of being targeted and scapegoated based on their race, ethnicity, and national origin.